 However, clinical data consistently demonstrates the benefit of bariatric surgery at a lower BMI of 30-35.
 We advocate surgery at lower BMIs, and our experts explain the major benefits of acting early.
 Let's talk about BMIs.

 Health risks are strongly linked to BMI and waist circumference.
 A healthy BMI is between 18.5 and 24.9.
 You're considered overweight if your BMI falls between 25 and 29.9 and obese when your BMI reaches 30 or more.
 Extreme obesity is classified as a BMI of 40 and higher.

 If you're a woman, a waist size above 35 inches puts you at an increased risk.
-For men, the risk goes up when waist size is greater than 40 inches.
+For men, the risk goes up when the waist size is greater than 40 inches.

 With good adherence to dietary and behavioral guidelines, patients shed on average 60% of their excess weight following sleeve gastrectomy.